 Even though PSSM is a lifelong problem, it doesn’t have to be debilitating.
 With a proper care plan, these horses can live semi-normal lives with few complications.

-Any horse who has PSSM-1 or PSSM-2 should be entirely out of any breeding program.
+Any horse who has PSSM-1 should be entirely out of any breeding program.
 Passing along these genetics leads to a whirlwind of continuing trouble for future generations.
 We must work hard to phase out PSSM horses by preventing the genetic condition from genetically transmitting.

 Featured Image Credit: Picsoftheday, Shutterstock